 Doings of the Sunbeam: Reintroducing Photographs with the ‘Ethnological’ Collections of Lady Annie Brassey (1839-1887)

 Doings of the Sunbeam… is an ongoing PhD thesis & research project by Sarah French.
 This is a collaborative doctoral award between the University of Sussex (Art History) and Hastings Museum & Art Gallery, East Sussex, UK.

-Annie Brassey (1839-1887) was a wealthy Victorian travel writer and collector, famed for her family’s eleven-month voyage around the world (1876-77) in their luxury yacht named the Sunbeam R.Y.S.
-Brassey’s travel notes, that were later turned into bestselling books, describe the places she visited and the people she encountered from a perspective of assumed Western superiority, often commenting on the British colonial mission; the Sunbeam has been described by historian James Ryan as ‘without doubt a vehicle of empire’.
+Annie Brassey (1839-1887) was a wealthy Victorian travel writer and collector, famed for her family’s eleven-month voyage around the world (1876-77) in their luxury yacht named Sunbeam (RYS).
+Brassey’s bestselling books describe the places she visited and the people she encountered from a perspective of assumed Western superiority.
+She often commented on the British colonial mission and the Sunbeam has been described by historian James Ryan as ‘without doubt a vehicle of empire’.

 Brassey ‘acquired’ natural specimens, handcrafted and manufactured objects, both ancient and modern, that would be shown to the public at home as well as being loaned to major Victorian exhibitions.
-As part of her collecting activities she purchased commercial photographs and created her own, with the assistance of her family and crew.
-When Lady Brassey’s intended museum opened posthumously in London, c.1888, these photographs, in over 70 volumes, accompanied the objects on display, then categorised as her ‘Ethnological’ collections.
+As part of her collecting activities she purchased commercial photographs and produced her own, with the assistance of her family and the crew.
+When her intended museum opened posthumously in London, as the Lady Brassey Museum, in about 1888, these photograph albums accompanied the objects on display.
+The objects were mostly categorised as ‘Ethnological’, a term we refrain from using today.

-The ‘ethnological’ and the photographic material have now been separated for 100 years.
+The museum and the photographic material have now been separated for over 100 years.
 The core displays, including the Indian-themed interior they were situated within (the Durbar Hall), were donated to the town of Hastings, East Sussex in 1919.
 Today they form the basis of the World Cultures collection at Hastings Museum & Art Gallery.
-The library collections, however, were sold at auction.
-Most of the photographic volumes are now kept at The Huntington Library, California, USA.
+However, the photographs were sold at auction.
+Seventy of these volumes are now kept at The Huntington Library, California, USA.